Weelorum/Weelorum-Kotlin-Style-Guide/README.md

 ### Line Length

-Lines should be no longer than 100 characters long.
+Lines should be no longer than *100 characters long*.

 ### Vertical Spacing